dotnet/aspnetcore/src/Servers/Kestrel/README.md

 Kestrel is our cross-platform web server that is included and enabled by default in ASP.NET Core.

+Documentation for ASP.NET Core Kestrel can be found in the [ASP.NET Core Kestrel Docs](https://docs.microsoft.com/aspnet/core/fundamentals/servers/kestrel).

 ## Description

 The following contains a description of the sub-directories.